-If you’re currently employed in the UK, you only have the right to request flexible working if you are a registered carer or if you have children under the age of 17, or children under the age of 18 if they are disabled.
+It seems hard to believe now, but up until a few years ago UK employees only had the right to request flexible working if there were a registered carer, had children under the age of 17, or children under the age of 18 with a registered disability.

-However, as we reported on Sunday, this will all change on June 30th when the UK’s Flexible Working Regulations are amended to allow anyone the right to request flexible working, so long as they have been with their employer for at least six months.
+But all that changed on June 30, 2014 when the UK’s Flexible Working Regulations were amended to allow anyone the right to request flexible working, so long as they have been with their employer for at least six months.

 How to apply for flexible working